-As required by the Farm Credit Act, the System specializes in providing financing and related services to eligible, creditworthy borrowers in the agricultural and rural sectors, certain related entities, and domestic or foreign parties in connection with the export of U.S. agricultural products.
+As required by the Farm Credit Act, as amended (Farm Credit Act), the System specializes in providing financing and related services to eligible, creditworthy borrowers in the agricultural and rural sectors, to certain related entities, and to domestic or foreign parties in connection with the export of U.S. agricultural products.
 The System makes credit available in all 50 states, the Commonwealth of Puerto Rico, and, under conditions set forth in the Farm Credit Act, U.S. territories.